ZuInnoTe/example-typescript-nodejs-module/README.md

 You can configure coverage via [.nycrc.json](.nycrc.json).

 # Continuous Integration Pipeline
 We provide a [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) pipeline using [Github Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).
+This is crucial to create reproducible builds of your package that do not only work on your developer workstation, but everywhere.

 The workflow is defined in [.github/workflows/build.yml](.github/workflows/build.yml).